 Consider having a manager – the center point of contact who knows where the problems are, where they are, and assigns the right people to solve it.
 Someone who will make everyone’s lives easier is really beneficial.
 Additionally, consider having a dedicated team for each room if the size is considerable.
 With wireless mics, video-switching, multiple sources of laptops, it’s recommendable that you have a specific team.

-AV Audit: Down To The Nerdy
+Breaking Down AV Quotes: Down To The Nerdy

 In The Main Room – Audio